-Arak, sometimes spelled araq from the Arabic, is a distilled alcoholic drink favored in the Middle East.
+Arak (sometimes spelled "araq" from the Arabic), is a distilled alcoholic drink favored in the Middle East.
 Commonly served in social settings and gatherings, the drink is famous for its potency and for the translucent milky-white color it turns when water is added to it.
-Arak has a particularly high alcohol content, anywhere from 80 to 126 proof, so water (typically 1/3 Arak and 2/3 water) and ice are almost always added to dilute it.
-But the strength of the drink produced its nickname “the milk of lions,” in the Middle East.
+Arak has a particularly high alcohol content, so water and ice are almost always added to dilute it.
+The strength of the drink was responsible for its nickname “the milk of lions” in the Middle East.

 What Does Arak Taste Like?

 Arak has a strong anise or licorice flavor.
 Depending on the brand and production details, the taste can range from herbal and grassy to fruity and anise-flavored.
 Arak is the strongest of the anise-flavored spirits and has no added sugar.

 The different types of arak are based on the stills used to produce it.
 There are stainless steel and copper stills in different shapes.
 Copper stills with a Moorish shape are the most sought after and produce the most expensive type of arak.
 Additionally, when other types of fruit are added to the production, different flavors and types of arak are produced.
 The anise flavor is usually still so strong that it can be difficult to identify the fruit flavors.

 Arak is most commonly served in social settings or gatherings, such as dinner parties, restaurants and night clubs.
 Traditionally, the drink is served with mezze, or small bits of food, which the guests consume to help deal with the potency of the alcohol.
 Arak goes hand in hand with these mini appetizer meals so so well that in the case of a dinner party or restaurant, the main dish is often hardly touched.